-Boston Mayor Marty Walsh Reacts To Boston Bomber's Death Sentence With A Fitting Tribute
+Boston Mayor Marty Walsh Reacts To The Sentence

 On Friday, a handful of jurors sentenced Boston bomber Dzhokhar Tsarnaev to death for his role in the 2013 Boston Marathon bombings, which injured hundreds and killed three.
 (A fourth victim was shot by Tsarnaev and his late brother Tamerlan in the hours afterwards.)
 Less than an hour after the sentence was announced, Boston mayor Marty Walsh reacted to news of Tsarnaev's sentence with a statement that didn't betray his support, or lack thereof, of the death penalty; Walsh had thus far refused to publicly comment on what he thought was a fitting conclusion to the trial.